rmdtech/ASE-Summ2/README.md

 To ensure sizing was as effective as possible, it was important to make sure tasks were sized consistently, to do this, I used the below guide to accurately size each ticket based on the existing system as well as my current knowledge, skills and understanding.
 - 0 - Very simple tasks which are very well understood, and require little to no effort.
 - 1 - Small tasks which are simple, have no unknowns, but will take a short while to implement.
 - 3 - Moderate complexity.
-May involve some uncertanties but are generally straightforward.
+May involve some uncertainties but are generally straightforward.
 - 5 - Larger or more complex tasks, these will involve multiple steps or uncertainties.
 - 8 - High complexity with significant uncertainty, this may involve architectural changes.
 Consider breaking this down into smaller tickets.
 - 13 - This ticket is too large and should be broken  down into smaller tasks.